Letting Children Attend the Birth of a Sibling

 Letting children attend the birth of a sibling is a wonderful way to begin family bonding.
 Here are 8 factors to consider:

 In our experience, children over three can understand the emotions of labor and respect the dignity of birth.
 For some children under three the intensity of birth may be more than they can understand or cope with.
 Younger children do fine at home birth because they are in their familiar environment and can more freely come and go.

-2. The temperament of your child.
 Only you know how much raw emotion your child can take.
-Will your child be frightened by the normal theatrics of labor – your groans, your red face, your bleeding, and the fact that mommy appears to be unhappy and in distress?
+Will your child be frightened by the normal theatrics of labor – your groans, your red face, your bleeding and the fact that mommy appears to be unhappy and in distress?
 How will your child cope with the restrictions of the hospital or other birthplace?

-3. Your ability to tune out your child and focus on your birth.
-You must be allowed to concentrate on delivering a baby and not be distracted by the demands of other children.
+If you let your children attend the birth, you must be allowed to concentrate on delivering a baby and not be distracted by their demands.
 Will you be able to ignore the distractions of having your child there and focus on your labor?
 (If your child is attending your birth and is diverting some of your energy away from the work you need to do, by all means have him escorted out of the delivery room.)

-7. Prepare your children for what they can expect to see, and in terms they can understand: “Mommy may yell or cry, and you may hear some groaning noises that you’ve never heard before (demonstrate some of these noises).
+If your children attend the birth prepare them for what they can expect to see, and in terms they can understand: “Mommy may yell or cry, and you may hear some groaning noises that you’ve never heard before (demonstrate some of these noises).
 It’s okay, the noise just means mommy’s working real hard to push our baby out.”

 8. Prepare Them to be Bored

 Prepare your children for being bored during periods in labor when nothing seems to be happening.
 You may want to bring them in only toward the end of labor.

 A valuable resource for further reading on letting children attend the birth is: Children at Birth, by Margie and Jay Hathaway, Academy Publications; Box 5224, Sherman Oaks, CA, 91413; also available on video.